 30th Armored Brigade Combat Team

-The 30th Armored Brigade Combat Team is comprised of National Guard Soldiers from North Carolina, South Carolina, Ohio, West Virginia and Washington, deployed for Operation Spartan Shield.
+The 30th Armored Brigade Combat Team is comprised of National Guard units from North Carolina, South Carolina, Ohio and West Virginia.
+They are deployed to support Operation Spartan Shield in the Middle East.

 U.S. ARMY RESERVE